Quickstart with an AI agent

 |---|---|---|

-| 1 | getPlatformInfo | Reads the capability catalog for the target glasses (e.g. meta_rayban) |
+| 1 | getPlatformInfo | Reads the capability catalog for the target glasses (e.g. meta_rayban) — names + categories of every SDK feature |

-| 3 | generateConnectionModule | One-shot scaffold: bootstrap module, Gradle/SPM wiring, empty spec.
+| 4 | generateConnectionModule | One-shot scaffold: bootstrap module, Gradle/SPM wiring, dependencies, permissions, manifest.
 Asks where ExtentosConnectionPage should live in your app |

-| 6 | validateIntegration | Pre-test correctness gate — re-runs after every mutation |
+| 6 | validateIntegration | Pre-test correctness gate — checks dependencies declared, bootstrap wired, permissions cover the declared capabilities |

 | 7 | createSimulatorSession | Provisions a browser-hosted glasses surrogate at extentos.com/s |